Team5901/Programming-Guide/docs/java.md

 ## Commenting code

-COmments can be used to document code, but can also be used to ignore parts of code.
+Comments can be used to document code, but can also be used to ignore parts of code.
 Single-line comments start with two forward slashes (//).
-Multi-line comments start with /* and ends with */.
+Multi-line comments start with /&ast; and ends with &ast;/.

 ```
 // This is a comment
 System.out.println("Hello World");

+/* everything between these are comments
+also part of a comment
+*/
 ```

-Any text between /* and */ will be ignored by Java.

 ## Variables & Data Types
 In Java, variables store data values.